Self-doubt can be a bitch.

 Past mistakes particularly those big ugly ones that have lasting repercussions can have us seriously doubting ourselves.

-They can also be major learning opportunities that help us more forward onto bigger and better things.
+They can also be major learning opportunities that help us move forward to bigger and better things.

 Past experiences can really shake our belief in ourselves.

 When I was fired suddenly without justification I was shocked.
-The whole experience left me filled with self-doubt and insecurity which took a long time to overcome.
+The whole experience left me filled with self-doubt and insecurity which took time to overcome.

 Someone else’s voice in our head

 This one is about having your own voice in your head telling you nasty, untrue stories about yourself.
-Nasty stuff like I’m unlovable.
+Nasty stuff like I’m unlovable or I’m not worthy.

 The positive news here is that we can crush our self-limiting beliefs with a little work.
 Yes, it might be hard at times but thoroughly worth it.
 Once you truly know your worth the sky is the limit.